Products

 Best-worst scaling is very similar to conjoint analysis for determining respondents’ preferences for various items or features.
 However, MaxDiff analysis is easier to use and less refined than conjoint analysis.

-Here are examples of the two methods for comparison:
+Here are some examples of the two methods for comparison:

 In best-worst scale survey questions, respondents are asked to choose the least and most important factors within the answer options.
 Data analysis is faster and cleaner.

 For example, you could ask, “If you were in the market for a new smartphone, please indicate the feature that would be the most important in your purchase decision and which feature would be the least important.”
-You would then list various features like camera, display, face ID, and more–and respondents would decide which feature was most and least important.
+You would then list various features, such as camera, display, face ID, etc., and respondents would decide which feature was most and least important.

 ◻️Selfie camera◻️